 Implications:

-• Compliance: This method is likely to comply with fee transparency laws since the fee is included in the advertised rate, ensuring customers see the true cost upfront.
+Compliance: This method is likely to comply with fee-transparency laws, as the fee is included in the advertised rate, ensuring customers see the true cost upfront.

 Summary